ejfox/website/content/blog/film-development.md

 12. Clip film to hang and dry
 13. Try to find a cool picture on the roll while it dries even though you can't see anything
 ### Cutting roll into contact sheet
-1. Wait for the roll of film to completely dry
+1. Once the roll is completely dry, put on some dust or rubber gloves to prevent smudging your negatives
-2. Put on dust or rubber gloves so you don't smudge your negatives
+2. Trim off any excess film, then cut into strips of five photos each
-3. Trim off any excess film, and cut into strips with 5 photos each
+3. Slip the strips into archival plastic - I recommend rounding the corners of the strips if you want to avoid them getting caught
-4. Slide photo strips into archival plastic - sometimes I round the corners so they don't get caught when sliding them in
+This is where you can start getting excited - anticipation for processing your photos is always the best.
 ### Printing contact sheets
 1. Pick archival sheet of photos
 2. Put in contact sheet holder
 3. Add paper at least 8.5 x 11
 4. Remove any filters from the projector
 5. Make test sheet for contact sheet, at 5 or 10-second intervals
-6. Find correct exposure time for contact sheet, completely black blacks and full whites are ideal
+6. Find the correct exposure time for the contact sheet – the perfect contact sheet has full dark blacks with no shadows and fully white whites with clear detail

 ## Darkroom Print Setup